Model Assessment for a Generalised Bayesian Structural Equation Model: Generalised framework for Bayesian SEM

 Regarding the diagonal matrix $\Psi$, independent Inverse Gamma priors, introduced in \citeA{FL18} and used in \shortciteA{CFHP14}, can be assigned on each $\psi_j^2$.
 The hyper-parameters of these Inverse Gamma priors are set in a way so that Heywood cases are given very small prior weight.
 More specifically, the prior given to the idiosyncratic variance is

 where $S_y$ is the empirical covariance matrix and $c_0$ is a constant that the researcher can choose in order to limit the probability of running into Heywood issues that arise when

-Following \citeA{FL18,CFHP14}, the constant $c_0$ can be chosen such that the prior probability of the event above is quite small.
-In the data considered in this paper, the value of $c_0=2.5$ was chosen on that basis.
+Following \citeA{FL18} and \citeA{CFHP14}, the constant $c_0$ can be chosen such that the prior probability of the event above is quite small.
+In the application considered here, the value of $c_0=2.5$ was chosen on that basis.
 This is a data-dependent prior but the impact incorporates a minimal amount of information and it also helps avoid identification and MCMC convergence issues that are associated with Heywood problems.
-To back this up we also conducted a sensitivity analysis that is presented in appendix A.2.
+To confirm this we also conducted a sensitivity analysis that is presented in appendix A.2.
 The results using the chosen data-dependent prior were practically identical with those obtained using several data-independent priors.

 Finally, large variance Normal priors are assigned on the $\alpha$ parameters.
 In every analysis that follows we use the following wide prior Normal, $\alpha \sim N(0,10^2)$.